 You can completely customise your packing by choosing any combination of colours and sizes.
 We offer 5 main sizes to suit all your packing needs.
-Many travellers like to pack by colour allowing them to identify the cubes easily - take your pick from 8 Zoomlite colours and 9 prints.
+Many travellers like to pack by colour allowing them to identify the cubes easily - take your pick from the range of Zoomlite colours and prints.

 Large Packing Cube

 Ideal for jackets, knits, jumpers and bulky items

 Medium Packing Cube

 Ideal for dresses, jeans, trousers, shirts & shorts